tomgxz/Kraken/README.md

   password1 = flask.request.form.get("password")
   password2 = flask.request.form.get("password-repeat")

   # Use the verifyField function to check the inputs are valid.
-It returns an empty string if valid, or an error message if not.
+It returns an empty string if valid or an error message if not.
   out = verifyField(name,"Name",canHaveSpace=True,canHaveSpecialChar=True)

   if out.length > 0: